 "Water Heaters" Archive

-Let’s find out if a tankless water heater right for you.
+Let’s find out if an energy efficient tankless water heater is right for you.

 So, what does a tankless water heater do and how does it work?
 Here’s the lowdown!

 When you forget about your water heater, it means you’re forgetting about the care it needs.
 While your system isn’t inherently dangerous on its own, ignoring the need for maintenance or water heater repair can be hazardous.
 From gas lines, gas valves, anode rods, and pilot lights, to circuit breakers, control valves and water leaks, there can be many things that cause your hot water faucet to not have hot water flow.
 These common issues can be fixed easily by a licensed plumber, or even a DIY homeowner, as part of regular maintenance.
 Here are 5 potential risks of neglecting your water heater tank.

 Climate Control Heating & Cooling wants to help our neighbors in the KC area